-- (i) A Network Service Provider must, following the receipt of a proposal for a system strength remediation scheme, consult with AEMO as soon as practical in relation to the proposal. - (j) following the submission of a proposal for a system strength remediation scheme, AEMO must use reasonable endeavours to respond to the Network Service Provider in writing in respect of the proposal within 20 business days. - (k) A Network Service Provider must within 10 business days following the receipt of a response from AEMO under paragraph (h) to a proposal for a system strength remediation scheme, accept or reject the proposal. - (1) The Network Service Provider must reject a proposal for a system strength remediation scheme if the scheme is not reasonably likely to achieve its required outcome or would: - (1) in the reasonable opinion of the Network Service Provider adversely affect quality of supply for other Network Users; or - (2) On AEMO's reasonable advice, adversely affect power system security. - (m) If a Network Service Provider rejects a proposal for a system strength remediation scheme, the Network Service Provider must give its reasons but has no obligation to propose a system strength remediation scheme that it will accept. - (n) The Connection Applicant submitting a proposal for a system strength remediation scheme rejected by a Network Service Provider may: - (1) propose an alternative system strength remediation scheme to be further evaluated following the process initiated under paragraph (i); or - (2) request negotiations under paragraph (o). - (o) If a Connection Applicant requests negotiations under this paragraph, the Connection Applicant, the Network Service Provider and AEMO must negotiate in good faith to reach agreement in respect of the proposal for a system strength remediation scheme. - (p) If the matter is not resolved by negotiation under paragraph (o), the matter may be dealt with as a dispute under rule 8.2. - (q) The parties to a connection agreement containing a system strength remediation scheme must not modify the scheme unless the modified scheme has been agreed or determined under this clause.
+(j) following the submission of a proposal for a system strength remediation scheme, AEMO must use reasonable endeavours to respond to the Network Service Provider in writing in respect of the proposal within 20 business days.

+(k) A Network Service Provider must within 10 business days following the receipt of a response from AEMO under paragraph (h) to a proposal for a system strength remediation scheme, accept or reject the proposal.

+- (1) The Network Service Provider must reject a proposal for a system strength remediation scheme if the scheme is not reasonably likely to achieve its required outcome or would: - (1) in the reasonable opinion of the Network Service Provider adversely affect quality of supply for other Network Users; or - (2) On AEMO's reasonable advice, adversely affect power system security. - (m) If a Network Service Provider rejects a proposal for a system strength remediation scheme, the Network Service Provider must give its reasons but has no obligation to propose a system strength remediation scheme that it will accept. - (n) The Connection Applicant submitting a proposal for a system strength remediation scheme rejected by a Network Service Provider may: - (1) propose an alternative system strength remediation scheme to be further evaluated following the process initiated under paragraph (i); or - (2) request negotiations under paragraph (o). - (o) If a Connection Applicant requests negotiations under this paragraph, the Connection Applicant, the Network Service Provider and AEMO must negotiate in good faith to reach agreement in respect of the proposal for a system strength remediation scheme. - (p) If the matter is not resolved by negotiation under paragraph (o): - (1) in the case of a connection to a transmission system other than the declared transmission system of an adoptive jurisdiction, the matter may be dealt with as a dispute under rule 5.5 (but not rule 8.2); or - (2) otherwise, may be dealt with under rule 8.2 or as a distribution service access dispute as applicable. - (q) The parties to a connection agreement containing a system strength remediation scheme must not modify the scheme unless the modified scheme has been agreed or determined under this clause.
 A Registered Participant proposing to modify a system strength remediation scheme must submit its proposal for modification to the Network Service Provider for evaluation by the Network Service Provider and AEMO under this clause.
 Once agreed or determined, the modified scheme must be incorporated as an amendment to the connection agreement and notified to AEMO under clause 5.3.7(g).